-Dr. Andrew Still is the father of osteopathic medicine.
-He believed that the diseases of the body could be detected through changes in the surface of the human body.
-Further, he believed that disease could be treated through manual manipulation of the body.
+Osteopathic manipulative treatment was developed by Dr. Andrew Still, the father of osteopathic medicine.
+Dr. Still believed that the diseases of the body could be detected through changes in the surface of the human body, and that these diseases could be treated through manual manipulation of the body.
 These manual manipulations are the basis of osteopathic manipulative treatment, or OMT.
-Osteopathic physicians believe OMT can be used to treat a variety of illnesses and injuries.
-Practitioners of OMT use their hands to move, stretch, and apply pressure to the muscles and joints of the body, with the dual purpose of diagnosing and treating a range of medical diseases.
-It is believed that OMT can relieve pain, as well as increase a person’s range of motion and encourage healing.
+Osteopathic physicians believe OMT can be used to treat a variety of illnesses and injuries, and they use their hands to move, stretch and apply pressure to the muscles and joints of the body, with the dual purpose of diagnosing and treating a range of medical diseases.
+OMT practitioners believe that the treatment can relieve pain, as well as increase a person’s range of motion and encourage healing.

-Osteopathic manipulative treatment is most commonly used to diagnose and treat muscle pain, but it also has been used to help patients with asthma, headaches, migraines, joint problems, sinusitis, and menstrual pain.
-OMT also may be appropriate in cases of chronic neck or back pain caused by deterioration in the spinal column – a condition known as degenerative disc disease.
-The goal of OMT is to restore normal functioning through the use of hands-on care, including applying gentle manual pressure to affected areas of the spine.
+Although osteopathic manipulative treatment is usually used to diagnose and treat muscle pain, it also has been used to help patients cope with a variety of conditions, such as asthma, headaches, migraines, joint problems, sinusitis and menstrual pain.
+OMT also may be appropriate in cases of chronic neck or back pain caused by deterioration of the spinal column – such as deterioration associated with a condition commonly known as degenerative disc disease.
+In these cases, the OMT practitioner aims to use hands-on care to restore the spine to its normal function.
+There are several techniques that the practitioner might use to achieve the desired results, with one common method being to apply gentle manual pressure to affected areas of the spine.

-Further symptoms of degenerative disc disease can arise as the spinal discs lose shape or flatten.
-Disc flattening allows the vertebrae to move closer together, causing more pressure on spinal nerves as they exist between vertebra.
-Again this places pressure on neural tissue and generates symptoms of radiating pain, weakness, tingling, and numbness.Osteopathic manipulative treatment (OMT) can be beneficial for pain management and also can help increase mobility.
-If you are experiencing neck or back pain, consult with your healthcare provider.
-He or she can diagnose the cause of your suffering and create a treatment plan.
+If you are experiencing neck or back pain, consult with your health care provider.
+He or she can diagnose the cause of your discomfort and create a treatment plan.
 You may be referred to an osteopathic physician, who, after meeting with you, might prescribe osteopathic manipulative treatment.

-Osteopathic manipulative treatment can be beneficial for patients experiencing low back pain and neck pain.
+Osteopathic manipulative treatment can be beneficial for patients experiencing neck pain and lower back pain.
 It also may improve range of motion and flexibility.
 Manipulation treatments can include: